Java-Discord/JavaBot/README.md

-# JavaBot — General Utility Bot for the [JavaDiscord Community](https://join.javadiscord.net/)
+# JavaBot — General Utility Bot for the [Discord Java Community](https://join.discordjug.net/)

 ![Banner](https://user-images.githubusercontent.com/48297101/174893242-c8fc553a-e36b-4c5f-91d3-9c3bc659a7c9.png)

 # Usage

 To start up, run the bot once, and it will generate a `config` directory.
 Stop the bot, and set the up **all of the following values**:
 - in `systems.json`